31 August 2020

 Photography of Edward Steichen

 Update 8/10/2020: This photo was taken on July 26, nine days before the explosion in Beirut.
 I had just been offered these magnificent lilies, no special occasion, and the first thing I thought, feeling slightly uncomfortable, was, "Um white lilies are for funerals" but didn't say anything as they were such a beautiful gesture and gift, put them in a vase and took this photo.
 When I looked at it I noticed that the grim coffee table book was in the shot and wanted to re-take it without it, but decided not to bother.
-Days later, on August 5, we woke up to the terrible news of the explosion in Beirut, and the next day, August 6, searching for a photo to post as usual, this one almost jumped off my screen.
-I was struck how the overhead angle made the lilies look uncannily like an enormous explosion of some sort, while the cover, a man covering (protecting?) his face with his hand, took on new meaning.
-Since then this post has elicited comments about its symbolism but it wasn't done on purpose, as the photo had been taken days before. - BPJ
+Days later, on August 5, the world woke up to the terrible news of the explosion in Beirut, and the next day, August 6, searching for a photo to post as usual, this one almost jumped off my screen.
+I was struck how the overhead angle made the lilies look uncannily like an enormous explosion of some sort, while below, on the cover, a man covers (protects?) his face with his hand.
+Since then this post has elicited comments about its symbolism but it wasn't done on purpose as the photo had been taken days before. - BPJ

 5 August 2020